lucaslemosl/consumption-channel/README.md

 # sharing-github

-Consumption channel for a Formula Student prototype
+Consumption channel for a Formula Student prototype using pandas